DELAWARE BILL INSIGHTS

 SLIDESHOWS BY BRENT BURDGE

-Brent is Vice-Chair of the Northern New Castle County Region Republican Committee and Chair of their Legislative Awareness Working (LAW) Group.
+Brent is Chair of the Northern New Castle County Region Republican Committee and Chair of their Legislative Awareness Working (LAW) Group.

 Brent is an expert in Delaware’s General Assembly and an analyst who tracks legislation moving through the General Assembly consulting with community groups and political groups.